mcrice123/morphic2/src/pages/book1/book-1-page-57.md

     "\n",
     'In a view of her right side profile, Sirena holds her hands straight out in front of her.
 She faces the right side of the panel as the background noise continues to grow louder ("SHSHSHSHSHSHSH").', "\n",
-    'Oblivious to the teens',
-    "'",
-    ' discussion, Sirena continues (emphasis on pronoun), "I close the door..."', "\n\n",
+    'Oblivious to the teens',"'",' discussion, Sirena continues (with emphasis on "I"), "I close the door..."', "\n\n",

     'Panel 5.',
     "\n",
     'The diamond-shaped door shows up again, but now it appears to fold in on itself, with the noise volume escalating ("SHSSHSHSHSH").', "\n",
-    'Sirena continues speaking from offscreen, saying, "YOU deal with the humans."', "\n",
+    'Sirena continues speaking from off-screen, saying, "YOU deal with the humans."', "\n",
-    'Another voice offscreen replies, "Fair enough."',
+    'Another voice off-screen replies, "Fair enough."',
     "\n\n",

     'Panel 6.',